Talking about enemas, or anything that has to do with the bowels in general, might be awkward. It’s just not a comfortable subject.

 Second, make sure you have emptied your bowels as much as possible before you start.
 This includes both an actual bowel movement but also any trapped “air.”
 Get as empty as you can before you begin.

 Also, taking some slow breaths can help to ease that “urge” and help you to hold it for a bit longer.
-Wiggling toes or something else to take your mind off things helps too!
+Wiggling toes or something else to take your mind off things helps too.
+Remember to relax and hydrate and it will get easier with repetition and practice.

 I feel worse after!
 What did I do wrong?

-You can do a few different things to help get around this.
+You can do a few different things to help get around these side effects.
 First, you can hold the enema for a shorter time.
-Work your way up to the fifteen minutes as the liver bile duct starts to clear out with each enema.
+Work your way up to fifteen minutes as the liver bile duct starts to clear out with each enema.
 Second, you can make the coffee with fewer grounds so it isn’t as strong.
 Start with a tablespoon and work your way to the full four tablespoons.

 Do Coffee Enemas Deplete Minerals?